 4. Romania has the world’s second biggest administrative building

 It is the Palace of the Parliament (known also as People’s House), yes, this one you may know already.
 The building is currently the seat of the Parliament of Romania.
 It was built by former Romanian dictator, Nicolae Ceaușescu.
 The construction started during the final years of his presidency, and finalised seven years after his death.
 According to the World’s Records Academy The Palace of the Parliament represents the heaviest, the largest and the most expensive civil building with administrative function, on the entire planet.

-The Palace is 240 metres long, 86 metres high and 270 metres wide, and its construction costs climbed up to an astonishing total amount of €3 billion.
+The Palace is 240 meters long, 86 meters high and 270 meters wide, and its construction costs climbed up to an astonishing total amount of €3 billion.
 There are so much more remarkable numbers like: 100,000 people worked on the site, the palace has eight underground levels and a nuclear bunker, 1,000 rooms and an annual bill of $6m, equivalent to that of a small city.
-It has approximately 20 km of underground tunnels and an area of 365,000 square metres.
-Inside the palace you’ll find 480 chandeliers, 3,500 tonnes of crystal, 1,409 ceiling lights, and for the monumental windows and doors were used 700,000 tons of steel and bronze.
+It has approximately 20 km of underground tunnels and an area of 365,000 square meters.
+Inside the palace you’ll find 480 chandeliers, 3,500 tons of crystal, 1,409 ceiling lights, and for the monumental windows and doors were used 700,000 tons of steel and bronze.

 Accommodation close to the Palace of Parliament:

 Very close to the Palace of Parliament there are lodging facilities that you will surely like.
 The fanciest hotel is JW Marriott, where you have all the facilities you ever needed, and which needs no description.